20926 Private John Charles Milton, 5th & 2nd Battalions, Coldstream Guards

 However, the Church Roll of Honour lists only 119 men; one of those omitted is John Charles “Jack” Milton, possibly because his association with the village was the result of his marriage rather than his upbringing.
 His name has been added to the 2018 Centenary Revision of the Roll of Honour.
 His brother-in-law, Victor Collier, Royal Horse Artillery is named on both the original and the Centenary Rolls.

 On demobilisation, John Milton returned to 22 Ringshall, where he lived for the rest of his life.
+He returned to work as a Farm Labourer, for William Ashby at Dagnall.

 The 1939 Register shows him working as a Coal and Builders’ Merchant Lorry Driver; he was also a member of the A.R.P Fire Service.
 Frances had “Unpaid Domestic Duties” and her widowed mother Elizabeth Collier, who lived with them, was incapacitated.